mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 A form of fraud that lures investors and pays profits to earlier investors with funds from more recent investors.

 ## My recommendation
 For obvious reasons, I can't recommend and promote Cliqly although I know it is easier to sell this type of opportunity to a large pool of audience.
 I like to make money by helping people, recommending people what is good for them.
+And if you think the above review was helpful in some way, then I must have done something right.
 What I'm doing is affiliate marketing, and if you need more clarity on how to do it the right way, check my `clarity doc` from the top menu bar of this site.